LuxMiranda/herms/README.md

   Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
   In short, `config.hs` and `recipes.herms` are now stored in `~/.config/herms` and `~/.local/share/herms` respectively on most Linux systems.
 - Bonjour!
-Herm's now has language support for Français (French), English, Pirate and Portuguese.
+Herm's now has language support for, Français (French), English Pirate, Portuguese, and Español (Spanish).
 Set your language preferences in ``config.hs``!
 These are but the first languages that Herm's is now capable of supporting.
 We need your help to translate it into others!
-Currently in progress: Español (Spanish)

 ### Contributing